gherking/gherking/README.md

 Base class to create Gherkin feature file pre-processors.

-If you want to create own pre-processor, you only have to extends the `PreProcessor` class and override the filter and/or event methods, that you want to use.
+If you want to create own pre-processor, you only have to extends the `Default` class and override the filter and/or event methods, that you want to use or create and object with the desired methods.

 #### Event methods